If children grew up according to early indications, we should have nothing but geniuses.

 He continues: “A population who can read and write is more efficient than one that cannot” (Social 118).
 This concludes that the production level of a state which is educated will be higher than a state whose people are not.
 The system of distribution and the means in which wealth is dispersed to the people will have an immense impact upon the education of a state (Social 119).
 “The system of distribution determines the division of the community into classes, and wherever there are classes, different classes will receive different kinds of education” (Social 119).
 Those who have a higher education will often place their children in higher education, while those who do not, cannot afford to place their children in higher education.
 Thus, the division in the community is continuous… “the whole educational problem, where women are concerned, has been distorted by the desire for sex equality; there has been an attempt to acquire the same education as that given to boys, even where it was by no means good” (Good 19). http://www.newfoundations.com/GALLERY/Russell.html

-For the author of this blog it’s like reading my own early education history, this is exactly what happened during my education.
+For the author of this page it’s like reading my own early education history, this is exactly what happened during my education.
 I don’t seem to have any memory of being taught to read, even though my recall of early childhood is quite good.
 I do, however remember joining a library at a very early age, reading by skipping the hard words I didn’t understand and reading the ones I recognised.
 Reading became a habit that has never left me; all of my life I have read just about everything I could get my hands on.
 I consider my school education to have been an utter waste of time and effort, complete boredom and were it not for books I would have become as ignorant as Fichte and Russell wanted me to be.
-I was taught how to endure boredom an ideal skill for someone who is about to become factory fodder – which is exactly what happened.
+I was taught how to endure boredom an ideal skill for someone who is about to become factory fodder – which is also what happened.